ByungKwanLee/DeepSick-R1/README.md

 |  0.8.3  |                        X                       |         O        |                                 X                                |        Latest       |       Less       |

-However, in 0.7.3, I modified the main.py code as below.
+However, in 0.7.3, I modified the `vllm/worker/worker.py` (library) code as below.
 The problem is from the gpu index mapping.
 To make it work for debugging mode, we should manually edit the code in vLLM.
-The file is vLLM/worker/worker.py
 ```python
     def init_device(self) -> None:
         if self.device_config.device.type == "cuda":